open-feature/community/README.md

 <!-- TODO: List founding members or delegate the decision to CDF TAG App Delivery or another entity -->

-Key discussions and decisions should happen asynchronously in communication channels like GitHub Issues, pull requests and project chats.
+Key discussions and decisions should happen asynchronously in communication channels like GitHub Issues, discussions or pull requests.
 Technical decisions are expected to be documented in the [OpenFeature Specification](https://github.com/openfeatureflags/spec).
 The community decisions should be documented in this Governance repository.